 Boxelder Bug Damage

-When the boxelder bugs are outside, these pests eat foliage from the trees, primarily, the young leaves and seeds of the boxelder tree.
+When the boxelder bugs are outside, these pests eat foliage from the trees, primarily, the young leaves and seeds of the boxelder or maple trees.
 You may notice that the leaves on these trees have discoloration.
 Fortunately, if these bugs consume an ornamental tree of yours, you won’t have much damage.
 In some cases, boxelder bugs may consume the fruits of apple or plum trees.

 Boxelder bugs don’t tend to harm any of your belongings.
 However, you might notice small, light-colored spots on your clothing, curtains, or furnishings, where these bugs left their waste.